 Loss from a sale or exchange between the corporation and a related person.
-Except for distributions in complete liquidation of a corporation, no loss is allowed from a corporation, no loss is allowed from the sale or exchange of property between the corporation and certain related persons.
+Except for distributions in complete liquidation of a corporation, no loss is allowed from the sale or exchange of property between the corporation and certain related persons.
 See section 267.